vaskokj/AwesomeList/ReadMe.md

 - [Syncthing](https://syncthing.net/) - File synchronization
 - [SeaweedFS](https://github.com/chrislusf/seaweedfs) - SeaweedFS is a simple and highly scalable distributed file system.
 There are two objectives:
 - [Seafile](https://github.com/haiwen/seafile) - File Syncing
+- [IPFS](https://docs.ipfs.tech/) - The InterPlanetary File System (IPFS) is a set of building blocks for a better web.
+Open protocols to make your data smarter: content-addressed, verifiable, and unstoppable.

 ### SQL Tools
 - [SchemaSpy](http://schemaspy.org/) - Document your database simply and easily